|Program Levels||Preparatory program (no degree or certificate issued)|

-Prerequisite coursework is standard for most nursing schools and usually includes coursework in the arts and humanities, as well as specific coursework in the sciences.
-Examples include:
+Prerequisite coursework is standard for most nursing schools and usually includes coursework in the art and humanities as well as specific coursework in the sciences.

 - English composition

-Not many colleges offer their pre-nursing curriculum online.
+Not many offer their pre-nursing curriculum online.
 This may be due to the fact that several of the courses have required labs.
-However, a few colleges do offer distance learning options.
-Here are a few descriptions of some common prerequisites, offered online.
+However, a few colleges do offer distance-learning options.
+Here are a few descriptions of some common prerequisites offered online.

-This course covers various types of microorganisms and how they interact with the environment and the body.
-Students learn about the different classes of microorganisms, such as bacteria, fungi, helminthes, protozoa and viruses.
-They also learn about the metabolic processes necessary for microbes to survive, and how microbial drugs can interrupt pathogens.
+They also learn about the metabolic processes necessary for microbes to survive and how microbial drugs can interrupt pathogens.
 A lab component is part of this course.

-Participants in this class study the six classes of nutrients and their roles in maintaining the health of the human body.
-Also discussed are information on food labels, nutrition in different developmental stages and the relationship between eating habits and chronic disease.
+Participants in this class study the 6 classes nutrients and their roles in maintaining the health of the human body.
+Also discussed is information on food labels, nutrition in different developmental stages, and the relationship between eating habits and chronic disease.

-Students in this class learn about the chemical processes undertaken by several bodily systems.
-Course topics include electrolytes, lymphatics and digestion.
-A laboratory component, virtual or in-person, complements the lecture topics.
+Students taking this course learn about the chemical processes undertaken by several bodily systems.
+Course topics in electrolytes, lymphatics, and digestion.
+A laboratory component, virtual or in-person, compliments the lecture topics.

 In this course, students obtain an introduction to basic concepts of and methods used in statistics for the health sciences.
 Participants learn to summarize and interpret data through graphs, examine correlations and linear relationships, and describe density curves.